 Dallas Housing Areas

 Areas where seminary students tend to live vary based upon their individual needs to be closer to school, work, or church.
-The DTS Housing Office recommends that students living off-campus live at least 15-20 minutes away from campus.
-Those students who wish to live as close to campus as possible but avoid the downtown area may want to start their housing search in either Richardson, Garland, or Mesquite as these areas are where quite a few off-campus students reside.
+The DTS Leasing and Relocation Office strongly recommends that students never sign a lease without first personally visiting the property.
+Remember that pictures can be deceiving.
+Those students who wish to live as close to campus as possible but avoid the downtown area may want to start their housing search in Richardson, Plano, or Garland as these areas are where quite a few off-campus students reside.

 The neighborhood now known as East Dallas began as a separate town in 1882.
 Close to downtown, East Dallas has numerous older homes, which were built in the day when charm was a key ingredient in architecture.
 This area is nearest to DTS.
 On Swiss Avenue, you may find opportunities to live in garage apartments behind the nicer historical homes, which are north of the Seminary within walking or biking distance.
 A major lifeline of this neighborhood, and of Dallas in general, is Lower Greenville Avenue, home to eclectic eateries, antique shops and bookstores.
 Just about every type of amenity can be found here, from supermarkets and bookstores to golf courses and art museums.
 This area is 10 minutes from downtown.